-- Application by a person to study at the University. - Selection and placement of a potential student by the University. - Registration as a student of the University.
+- Application by the prospective student to study at the University. - Selection and placement of a potential student by the University. - Registration as a student of the University.

-7.1 Application processing
+8.1 Application processing

 First time entry applications for admission to undergraduate studies are made through the Central Applications Office (CAO).
-International applicants may apply directly to the University (Section 7 refers).
+International applicants may also apply directly to the University (Section 7 refers).